All Episodes

 A tiny little paragraph.

-National briefing Midwest.
+National Briefing Midwest.

-This has got to be page.
+This has got to be page, it is.

 It's page A14 of the New York Times today.